fengggli/gpu-computing-materials/docs/presentation_2_outline.md

-Presentation 2
+## Presentation 2

+Sections are:

-Introduce detailed convolution NN
+1. Introduce detailed convolution NN
-What are they used for?
+    * What are they used for?
-Performance
-How convolutions save space
-Layers
+    * Layers
-Common structures
+    * Common structures
-Pooling, padding, bias, other concepts
+    * Pooling, padding, bias, other concepts

-ResNet
+2. ResNet
-Vanishing gradients : Motivation for resnet (gradients get less effective as network depth increases) Identify layers should be able to be introduced with no negative consequences, but this is not true in a normal Structure
+    * Identiy layers should be able to be introduced with no negative consequences, but this is not true in a nornal
+    * Structure
-Blocks
+        * Blocks
-Shortcut or feedforward
+        * Shortcut or feedforward
+        * Other shit
-Challenges we might face
+3. Challenges we might face
-Gpu and other engineering considerations
+4. GPU and other engineering considerations